InsightSoftwareConsortium/ITK-Wasm/doc/content/examples/debugging.md

 ![WASI debug build](./debugging/wasi-build-debug.png)

-Then, the `itk-wasm` CLI can conveniently run the WASM binary with the included WASI runtime:
+Then, the `itk-wasm` CLI can conveniently run the Wasm binary with the included WASI runtime:

 ![Run WASI debug](./debugging/run-wasi-debug.png)